gohugoio/hugo/docs/content/overview/installing.md

 Ideally you should install it somewhere in your path for easy use. `/usr/local/bin` is the most probable location.

+### Installing pygments (optional)

 The Hugo executable has one *optional* external dependency for source code highlighting (pygments).

-### Installing pygments

 If you want to have source code highlighting using the [highlight shortcode](/extras/highlighting) you need to install the python-based pygments program.
 The procedure is outlined on the [pygments home page](http://pygments.org).

+## Upgrading Hugo

+Upgrading hugo is as easy as downloading and replacing the executable you’ve placed in your path.

 ## Installing from source